Kemalism: External interpretations of Kemalism

 In the 1920s and 1930s, Turkey's domestic transformations and the evolution of the Kemalist system of ideological and political principles were closely observed in Germany, France, Britain, the US, and beyond, including several nations farther East.
 In recent years, scholarly interest in the transnational history of Kemalism has expanded.
 Some scholars have focused on the interwar period in Bulgaria, Cyprus, Albania, Yugoslavia, and Egypt to reveal how, as a practical tool, Kemalism was relocated as a global movement, whose influence is still felt today.
 Some scholars have examined the impact of Atatürk's reforms and his image on the Jewish community in British-ruled Palestine before the establishment of Israel, some went farther East—to Persia, Afghanistan, China, India, and other parts of the Muslim world—to assess the influence wielded by Mustafa Kemal and his modernization project.
 These works explore perceptions of Kemalism that are mostly positive in their respective countries providing few critical insights into Kemalism's evolution and its reception as an ideological project.

-Against this background, one of the critical partners of Turkey in the interwar period – the Soviet Union, its leaders, party bureaucrats, journalists and scholars initially interpreted Kemalism as an ideological ally in the struggle against the West.
-Since the late 1920s until the 1950s, Kemalism was viewed negatively by the Communists.
-In the 1960s and 1970s, the Soviet position returned to normalization.
-Views and analyses of Soviet leaders, diplomats, party functionaries, and scholars helps us grasp the underlying dynamics behind these changing attitudes.
-Placing them in the larger context of republican history—delineating phases in the Kemalist paradigm of development and discerning its various rises and falls—will enrich our knowledge of the transnational history of Kemalism.
+The Bolsheviks regarded Kemalists as an ally against the Western imperialism led by British Empire but feared that the Greeks could establish a "Great Armenian-Byzantine state" in Anatolia, which would border Russia.
+The intolerance against communists in Turkey was overlooked by the Soviet leadership to unite against the common enemy.
+The Germans of 1920s were similarly intrigued by Kemalism.
+That a member of the Central Powers fought a war of liberation impressed the German society.
 The Nazis viewed Kemalist Turkey as a "postgenocidal paradise" worthy of emulation.
 Nazis often stated that Nazism and Kemalism were very similar.
 In 1933, Nazis openly admired Kemalist Turkey.
 Hitler described Mustafa Kemal as the "star in the darkness".

-Although Kemalist secularism has deep roots in Enlightenment era thought, the postmodernist movement in Western philosophy has, since the 1960s and 1970s, cast the Enlightenment in a negative light.
-Postmodernist thinkers like Jacques Derrida have assaulted the Western hegemony and imperialism associated with European colonialism.
-The declining appeal of secularism, perceived as a Western value, has given occasion to postmodernist cultural relativism emphasizing the populist appeal of collective religious identities like the political Islam espoused by Recep Tayyip Erdoğan's AKP.
+Historian Şükrü Hanioğlu describes Kemalism as "scientifically sanctioned version of Turkish nationalism."
+It drew upon the Enlightenment ideas of the American and French revolutions, 19th century positivism and republicanism.
+It is centered around Atatürk, who reigned as an enlightened autocrat and brought top-down changes to a backwater society, in the style of Friedrich the Great and Catherine the Great.
+Although those who view Kemalism in a positive light link Kemalist secularism to the Enlightenment, Kemalism rejects certain Western emancipatory ideologies such as liberalism and socialism that derived from the Enlightenment.